ANSSI-FR/MLA/CRYPTO.md

 - Mode: "Base" (no PSK, no sender authentication)
 - KDF: HKDF-SHA512
 - AEAD: AES-256-GCM
-- KEM: multi-recipient Hybrid KEM, a custom KEM described later in this document
+- KEM: Multi-Recipient Hybrid KEM, a custom KEM described later in this document

 Thus, only one cryptography suite is available for now.
 If this setting ends up broken by cryptanalysis, we will move users onward to the next MLA version, using appropriate cryptography.
 Therefore, MLA lacks cryptography agility which is an encouraged property regarding post-quantum cryptography by ANSSI [^frsuggest].
 Still, HPKE improves this aspect of MLA [^hpke].